haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-restraints

-The CLI `haddock3-restraints` is made to generate restraints used either a ambiguous restraints or unambiguous ones.
+The CLI `haddock3-restraints` is made to generate restraints used either as ambiguous restraints or unambiguous ones.
 The `haddock3-restraints` CLI is composed of several sub-commands, each one dedicated to some specific actions, such as:

-- Searching for solvent accessible residues
+- Searching for solvent-accessible residues
 - Gathering neighbors of a selection
-- Maintaining the conformation of a single chain with potential gap
+- Maintaining the conformation of a single chain with a potential gap
-- Generating ambiguous restraints from active and passive resiudes
+- Generating ambiguous restraints from active and passive residues
 - Generating plans and corresponding restraints

 As this CLI is more specialized, we have made a [special chapter in this manual](./restraints_cli.md) to explain all the functionalities.